Skip to main content

 Connecticut Lake Headwaters Working Forest: Parking lots open and plowed, no facilities.

-Milan Hill State Park: Parking lots open and plowed, no facilites.
+Milan Hill State Park: Parking lots open and plowed, no facilities.
 Nordic Ski Trails open and maintained by Nansen Ski Club.

 Seal of the State of New Hampshire © NH Department of Natural and Cultural Resources